Azure/azure-cosmos-db-emulator-docker/docs/opentelemetry.md

-# CosmosDB Emulator OpenTelemetry Integration
+# Cosmos DB Emulator OpenTelemetry Integration

 This document provides instructions for using OpenTelemetry with Cosmos DB Emulator to monitor and trace your application.
 OpenTelemetry provides a standardized approach for collecting telemetry data, including traces, metrics, and logs.